 About Bridport Choral Society

-We meet on Mondays at 7.30 pm in the Bridport United Church Hall in East Street, with the autumn session commencing in early September and finishing with the Christmas Concert.
+We have two sessions a year, where we learn new music and build up to our two main concert performances.
+During these sessions we meet on Mondays at 7.30 pm in the Bridport United Church Hall in East Street, with the autumn session commencing in early September and finishing with the Christmas Concert.
 The Spring session starts in early January and ends with the Spring Concert in May.

 We also give other less formal performances throughout the year, such as singing for the residents of the Sydney Gale Residential Home in Bridport and for the Bridport Blind Club.